 In 1997, Bert took a position as a staff attorney for the Social Security Office of Hearings and Appeals, drafting appellate decisions of Administrative Law Judges.

 In September 2000, Bert joined the Phoenix law firm of Schmitt, Schneck, Smyth & Herrod, where he worked in the areas of civil litigation, contract litigation, business litigation and family law.

 Bert soon had the opportunity to form a law partnership with Steven B. Yarbrough, currently an Arizona State Senator, and Boyd W. Dunn, the former mayor of Chandler and a retired Judge of the Maricopa County Superior Court.
 At Yarbrough, Moll & Dunn, he practiced general litigation, business law, family law, estate planning, juvenile law, Social Security law, personal injury and probate.

 Bert resides in Gilbert with his wife, Kathy, and daughter, Danielle.
-Kathy is the principal of Hope (“Home Of Partnered Education”) Christian Academy in Chandler, Arizona, where the students receive instruction two days each week at home and three days each week on campus.
+Kathy is a teacher at Joyful Beginnings Academy in Tempe.
 His son, Joshua, served in the United States Navy after high school for six (6) years and has made Arizona his state of residence since his discharge in April of 2016.
 Danielle graduated from Trevecca Nazarene University in Nashville, TN where she now teaches and coaches the junior varsity and varsity girls’ volley ball teams.